renayearnshaw/TaskManager/README.md

 All the tokens issued to a user are stored as part of the user's data.
 When a user logs out the token is deleted.
 When a user provides a token in a request, we check the token provided against those registered to the user.

+We used Mongoose to create a bi-directional relationship between a user and the tasks they have created.

 <br>The application uses:
 1. The `Express` module to create a server that provides the REST API's.